kiranraathod/taskflow-memory-server/README.md

 2. Implementing significant changes
 3. When context needs clarification

-Use the `update_memory_bank` tool to trigger a complete review and update of all Memory Bank files.
+Use the `update_memory_file` tool to update specific Memory Bank files with new information.

+## Migration to Official MCP SDK

+This project has been migrated from the third-party FastMCP framework to the official Model Context Protocol (MCP) TypeScript SDK.
+For details about the migration, see [MIGRATION.md](MIGRATION.md).

 ## Documentation

 - [Getting Started Guide](docs/getting-started.md) - Basic setup and usage instructions
 - [Technical Reference](docs/technical-reference.md) - Detailed technical documentation
+- [Migration Guide](MIGRATION.md) - Details about the migration to the official MCP SDK

 ## License